 The Contractor shall be entitled to claim for an additional amount (calculated on the same basis as the Contract Price) for any rectification work performed under clause 8.2.1, but only to the extent that the Contractor demonstrates that the defect arose out of or as a consequence of a Commonwealth Default or the Commonwealth wilfully damaging the Supplies.

-Subject to clause 8.2.2, the Contractor shall, except to the extent that the Commonwealth Representative otherwise agrees, bear all costs of, and incidental to, rectifying defects as required by the Contract, including the costs of any removal, disassembly, packing, freight (not exceeding the freight cost between the Contract delivery point and the Contractor’s nominated repair facility and return), relevant testing, re-assembly and reinstallation.
+Subject to clause 8.2.2, the Contractor shall, except to the extent that the Commonwealth Representative otherwise agrees, bear all costs of, and incidental to any rectification work performed under clause 8.2.1, including the costs of any removal, disassembly, packing, freight (not exceeding the freight cost between the Contract delivery point and the Contractor’s nominated repair facility and return), relevant testing, re-assembly and reinstallation.

 If the Contractor fails to rectify a defect within the period specified in clause 8.2.1, the Commonwealth may itself or by a third party ensure that the rectification is performed.
 The Commonwealth may elect to recover from the Contractor under clause 13.4.2 the amount of the Commonwealth’s costs of the rectification work.
 No amount shall be owing to the Commonwealth under this clause 8.2.4 until the Commonwealth elects to recover the amount.

-Nothing in this clause 8.1.2 limits or affects:
+Nothing under this clause 8.1.2 limits or affects:

 the obligations of the Contractor under clauses 3.1.2, 10.3 or 10.4; or